Responsible AI Summit Main Conference Day 1 - Tuesday 23 September

 AstraZeneca

-James Fletcher - Responsible AI Lead, BBC
+James Fletcher - Head of Responsible AI, BBC

 Ever go to conferences hoping for practical insights that can actually help you do responsible AI better day to day, but come away empty handed after yet another high-level discussion about the EU AI Act?
 Well this session is for you.
-It will be interactive, it will be fun, and most of all it will be a chance to get answers to your burning questions about how to survive and thrive as a responsible AI practitioner doing it for real in the fast-changing, complex world of AI.
+It will be interactive, it will be fun, and most of all it will be a chance to get answers to your burning questions about how to survive and thrive as a responsible AI practitioner doing it for real in the fast-changing, complex world of AI..

 img